LeetABit/Build/docs/Reference/LeetABit.Build.Common/ConvertTo-ExpressionString.md

 Dictionaries and PSObjects are converted to hash literal expression format.
 The field and properties are converted to key expressions, the field and properties values are converted to property values, and the methods are removed.
 Objects that implements IEnumerable are converted to array literal expression format.
+Each line of the resulting string is indented by the specified number of spaces.

 ## Examples